On the Origin and Persistence of Identity-Driven Choice Behavior

 A recent literature shows that a priori identical individuals belonging to different social groups tend to make different occupational and educational choices.
-This paper provides a novel explanation for identity-driven choice behavior, that does not rely on built-in differences in preferences, discrimination or social pressures, but works through the optimal management of confidence.
+This paper provides a novel explanation for identity-driven choice behavior, that does not rely on built-in differences in preferences, discrimination or social pressures, but works through an optimal bias in noisy beliefs.
 Agents observe social identity cues that stem from the prevalence of their subgroup among the successful individuals.
 Although the noise in their perception is unbiased, it has an asymmetric effect on expected utility.
 This makes it optimal for certain agents to bias their noisy perception with social cues, even when these cues do not directly affect utility.
 The influence on choice differs across types, but is not driven by ability differences between subgroups.
 I show the existence of a stable population equilibrium in which the task allocation and the use of social identity cues differ between a priori identical subgroups.

 Keywords: Social Identity, Beliefs Formation, Decision Making, Diversity

 Intersectionality refers to the interconnection of social organizations, such as gender and race, that create interdependent systems of disadvantage.
 This paper introduces intersectionality in individual decision making, analyzing the phenomenon in a setting without interaction between agents.
 I extend the model presented in Liqui Lung (2022) to analyze agents with multidimensional social identities.
 I show how an intersectional lens sheds light on choice behavior and inequalities that are not visible when using a one-dimensional perspective on social identity.
 I discuss the effects of social constraints, such as stigmatization, and use the framework to analyze the effects of affirmative action policy on choice behavior.
 I show how an intersectional view leads to novel insights that are important for the development of the adequate policies to achieve diversity and fight harmful stereotypes.

 Keywords: Social Identity, Belief Formation, Decision Making, Intersectionality